 Astonishment, wonder and fascination: this is what you feel when you visit one of the many monuments that are part of the Unesco’s World Heritage List.

 Italy has been lucky with this since it’s the land with more Unesco monuments in the world.
-On our territory, 54 sites have been already acknowledged; it’s a travel from North to South that counts landscape, nature, artistic and architectural excellences.
+On our country 58 sites have been already acknowledged; it’s a travel from North to South that counts landscape, nature, artistic and architectural excellences.

-In Emilia-Romagna, the three cities of art boasting UNESCO World Heritage sites are Ferrara, Ravenna and Modena, being universal witnesses of the beauty of our territory and of places that tourists should add to the list of destinations of our amazing Peninsula.
+In Emilia-Romagna, the four cities of art boasting UNESCO World Heritage sites are Ferrara, Ravenna, Modena and Bologna being universal witnesses of the beauty of our territory and of places that tourists should add to the list of destinations of our amazing Peninsula.